 Where to watch: Apple TV

 The Morning Show (or Morning Wars) has a New York based morning show production as its premise.
 Here we meet the two co-anchors, Alex Levy (Jennifer Aniston) and Mitch Kessler (Steve Carell), their routines and work, all that is real and all that is produced until we stumble upon a MeToo scandal involving Mitch.
-As he is put to the side by the network, reporter Bradley Jackson (Reese Witherspoon) gains traction and a sit a the table, literally.
+As he is put to the side by the network, reporter Bradley Jackson (Reese Witherspoon) gains traction and a seat a the table, literally.

 As the seasons go on - the latest launched was Season 4 in late 2025 - we get embroiled in corporate drama, office politics and real life events such as the pandemic and the Olympics, and how the lives of these characters unfold.
 The show is beautifully written and is the best I have seen from Jennifer Aniston.